How to send a real number using a single bit (and some shared randomness): Algorithms without Shared Randomness

 \subsection{Randomized Rounding}

 In randomized rounding, \Sender uses private randomness to generate $X\sim \mbox{Bernoulli}(x)$ which is sent using a single bit.
 In turn, \Receiver estimates $\widehat x = X$.
 Clearly, we have that $\mathbb E[\widehat x] = \mathbb E[X] = x$, and thus the algorithm is unbiased.
-The variance of the algorithm is $\Var[\widehat x] = \Var[X] = x(1-x)$, and thus the worst-case is reached at $x=1/2$ which gives a cost of $1/4$.
-The following theorem, whose proof is deferred to Appendix~\ref{sec:RRoptimality}, shows that randomized rounding is optimal, in the sense that no unbiased algorithm without shared randomness can have a worst-case variance lower than $1/4$.
-Intuitively, requiring the estimate to be unbiased forces the algorithm to send $1$ with a probability that is linear in $x$, maximizing its cost for $x=1/2$.
-The proof also establishes \mbox{the intuitive idea that it is not possible to benefit from \Receiver-side randomness.} \begin{theorem} Any unbiased algorithm without shared randomness must have a worst-case variance of at least $1/4$. \end{theorem}
+The variance of the algorithm is $\Var[\widehat x] = \Var[X] = x(1-x)$, and thus the worst-case is reached at $x=1/2$, which gives a cost of $1/4$. \ifarXiv The following theorem, whose proof is deferred to Appendix~\ref{sec:RRoptimality}, shows that randomized rounding is optimal, in the sense that no unbiased algorithm without shared randomness can have a worst-case variance lower than $1/4$. \else The following theorem, whose proof is deferred to full version~\cite{fullVersion}, shows that randomized rounding is optimal, in the sense that no unbiased algorithm without shared randomness can have a worst-case variance lower than $1/4$. \fi Intuitively, requiring the estimate to be unbiased forces the algorithm to send $1$ with a probability that is linear in $x$, maximizing its cost for $x=1/2$.
+The proof also establishes \mbox{the intuitive idea that it is not possible to benefit from randomness used solely by \Receiver.} \begin{theorem} Any unbiased algorithm without shared randomness must have a worst-case variance of at least $1/4$. \end{theorem}